Raytown South High School

 Raytown South Senior High School is a high school located in Raytown, Missouri.
 The school was established in 1961, and graduated its first class of seniors in 1964.
 As Raytown became less of a "destination-suburb" in the 1990s, the enrollment fell drastically.

-Academics
+Extracurricular activities

 Debate

 The forensics program has had several national champions in various styles of debate, public forum, expository speaking and poetry reading.

 Choir

 From 1984-2009, the choir program saw several dozen student attain All-State status.
 The choir program performed throughout Kansas City, including Crown Center, Arrowhead Stadium and Royals Stadium.
 Every May, thousands came to an annual variety show called Southern Comfort.
-In November 2005, sang at Carnegie Hall along with several other show choirs from across the country.
+In November 2005, the choir sang at Carnegie Hall along with several other show choirs from across the country.